eso/edps-doc/source/muse/reduction_chain.md

 linearity and gain (task linearity_and_gain, recipe `muse_lingain`).
 These tasks however, are executed only at the observatory, and they are not used in the data reduction flow.

-## `Process and combine sky` (subworkflow)
+## Sky subtraction (subworkflow)

-This subworkflow contains the tasks in charge of evaluating the sky background from dedicated sky exposures.
+The subworkflow `Process and combine sky` contains the tasks in charge of evaluating the sky background from dedicated sky exposures.
 They are

 - `preprocess_sky`.
 It runs the recipe muse_scibasic on dedicated sky exposures